 Eligibility to qualify for Spouse Rebate

-You can make contributions on behalf of your spouse if your spouse is under 65 years of age or your spouse has reached 65 years of age but not reached 70 years of age , and worked at least 40 hours in a period of no more than 30 consecutive days during the financial year.
+You can make contributions on behalf of your spouse if your spouse is under 67 years of age or if your spouse has reached 67 years of age but not reached 75 years of age , they must have worked at least 40 hours in a period of no more than 30 consecutive days (or meet the work test exemption criteria) during the financial year.

-No tax offset will be available when the spouse receiving the contribution has exceeded their non-concessional contributions cap or their balance at 30 June of the previous financial year is $1.6 million or more.
+No tax offset will be available when the spouse receiving the contribution has exceeded their non-concessional contributions cap or their balance on 30 June of the previous financial year exceeds the general Transfer Balance Cap.

 No Form to Complete